 In the Missouri Ozarks, the Conservancy addresses conservation challenges using strategies that benefit nature and local communities.
 We are committed to building strong partnerships to improve the health of our forests and our economies.

 The Conservancy works with:

-- Timber companies to implement sustainable harvest practices
+- The timber industry to implement sustainable harvest practices

-- Public agencies and private landowners to put best land management practices in place, such as safe and effective use of controlled burns
+- Public agencies and private landowners to put best land management practices in place, such as safe and effective use of prescribed fires

 - Private landowners to implement voluntary conservation easements, which permanently protect specified conservation or historical features while allowing continued farming, ranching, forestry, residential, and/or recreational use